gcoop-libre/ansible-role-deploy-git-repos/README.md

 List of repositories to deploy on the target host. `name`, `repo` and `dest` are mandatory. `exclude` can be a list of files or patterns to exclude when uploading the cloned repository to the target host.

-Enabling `clean` will delete all the files on `dest` which are not on the repository. `perms` is a list of files or directories, which owners and permissions should be modified.
+Enabling `clean` will delete all the files on `dest` which are not on the repository. `perms` is a list of files or directories, which owners and permissions should be modified. `subtree` is used to deploy only a subtree of the cloned repository (optional).

 Dependencies
 ------------